In the Classroom, Podcast

 As educators, we often get so sucked into just the concepts of having students in our classroom, that we forget that they are generational.
 Each category learns, interacts, and thrives differently, and Generation Z is a diverse generation, no doubt.

-Those young people in Z Generation were born between 1995 and the early 2010s.
-They have never known a life without the internet.
+Those young people in Z Generation have never known a life without the internet.
 They grew up with technology around them, so it isn’t a novelty to them.
 They see the mistakes their Millennial counterparts have made with technology and are VERY conscious of their digital footprint in regards to their mobile devices (which is also why they love Snapchat so much!).

 There is a great article from Business Insider that breaks down exactly what Generation Z is like.
 The most compelling quote from that piece is from a 15-year-old, who said: